-If that’s you, here are a few steps you can take to make sure you remain safe using the Google Chrome Password Manager.
+In this case, there are a few steps you can take to make sure you remain safe using the Google Chrome Password Manager.

 - Guard Your System Password: Make sure you guard your operating system password.
-Your Chrome opens its vault to anyone who has the password to your operating system so make sure you don’t give it to just anyone.
+Your Chrome browser opens its vault to anyone who has the password to your operating system so make sure you don’t give it to just anyone.